DrTimothyAldenDavis/SuiteSparse/CHOLMOD/Demo/README.txt

     Matrix                  folder with test matrices

-To compile and run the demos on the CPU, do "make demos" in the ../CHOLMOD directory.
+To compile and run the demos on the CPU, do "make demos" in the parent directory (SuiteSparse/CHOLMOD).

 To run the demos on the GPU, you must first download the ND/ND6k matrix from the SuiteSparse Matrix Collection, hosted at https://sparse.tamu.edu